 Historical note and terminology

-Headache diagnosis remains clinical, even in today's technology-driven practice of medicine (Koehler 2001).
+Headache diagnosis is clinical, based on a careful history and physical exam (Koehler 2001).
 The International Headache Society Classification defines headaches as primary, based on their clinical features or genetic markers, or secondary due to another proven cause (Headache Classification Subcommittee of the International Headache Society 2013).
 For primary headache disorders such as migraine, diagnosis does not rely on neuroimaging.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.